How to Write Black Friday Text Messages Leads and Customers Will Actually Engage With

 When in doubt, go with what sounds the nicest to read and you’ll probably gravitate toward action-focused writing.

-Get to the point (personally)
+Get to the Point (personally)

 You don’t want to waste people’s time, and you don’t want to waste your limited number of message characters either.
 If the point isn’t clear right away, your messages will be ignored.
 This is true even when it’s not the holidays.